ccarocean/gpslidar-save/README.rst

 Related Files
 -------------
-- Desired output data directory, where the default is /srv/data/gpslidar/<location>/<type>
+- Desired output data directory, most likely /srv/data/gpslidar/ on cods
+- GPSLIDARDATADIRECTORY environment variable is read to give location to save data
+- GPSLIDAR_DNAME is read to give database URI (with credentials, if necessary)

 Author
 ------